roschreiber/dotHome/README.md

 dotHome can be used as:

 - a startpage for your browser
+    - By configuring it in you browser.
+See [Firefox](https://support.mozilla.org/en-US/kb/how-to-set-the-home-page) or [Chrome](https://support.google.com/chrome/answer/95314)
-- a new page for your browser
+- a new tab page for your browser
+    - Using either this [Firefox](https://addons.mozilla.org/de/firefox/addon/custom-new-tab-page/) or [Chromium](https://chromewebstore.google.com/detail/change-new-tab/mocklpfdimiadpbgamlgehpgpodggahe) Extension
 - ~a kitchen utensil~
+    - sadly not... yet.